Skip to main content

 • vCPU, RAM, GPU, local disks are no longer charged starting from the next hour after the stop;

-• public IP addresses, public subnets and network volumes continue to be charged.
+• public IP addresses, public subnets and network disks continue to be charged.

 Create an interruptible server